spamdummy/twitter-utils/README.md

 # twitter-utils (twutils)
-Various utility functions for use with tweepy and the Twitter REST API
+Various utility functions for use with tweepy and the Twitter REST API.
+Contains the TweetGrabber class.

 #What is TweetGrabber?
 - TweetGrabber is a 'wrapper' for the Tweepy API.